 Master’s Programme in Industrial Economics and Management

-Track 1: Competition, production, and financial analysis is suitable for you who want to develop your skills in quantitative analysis and optimisation in connection to production, financing and investment issues.
+Competition, production, and financial analysis – if you want to develop your skills in quantitative analysis and optimisation in connection to production, financing and investment issues.

-Track 2: Marketing analysis, entrepreneurship and strategy is a perfect fit for you who want to develop your knowledge and skills in strategy and business development.
+Marketing analysis, entrepreneurship and strategy – if you want to develop your knowledge and skills in strategy and business development.

 The tuition fee is SEK 60 000 per semester, one semester corresponds to 30 ECTS credits.
 EU/EEA citizens are not required to pay fees.

 Economic Analysis of Technology, Technological Change and Strategy 7.5

 Engineering and research methodology

 The Master’s programme in Industrial Economics and Management consist of advanced courses within the main field of study, industrial economics and management, accounting for a total of 120 credits.

 The courses within the programme cover various topics such as market analysis, optimisation and finance, strategy and business development, technology-based innovation and entrepreneurship, project management, and advanced research methods.
 During the third semester, you can choose your specialisation from two tracks: (i) Competition, production, and financial analysis and (ii) Market analysis, entrepreneurship and strategy.

 During the third semester, you have the have the opportunity to study abroad at our partner universities around the world.
 The education concludes in the fourth semester, where you write your degree project (30 credits).